RonSheely/MIT-6.0001-Introduction-To-Computer-Science-And-Programming-In-Pythonx/README.md

 <a name="ps1"></a>
 - **Problem Set 1 - Housing Price Calculations**

-  In this problem, which is broken into three parts, I wrote three <br>
+  In this problem set, which is broken into three parts, I wrote three <br>
   different scripts, each which interate on the problem of calculating <br>
   the time involved in saving for a house.